askonomm/dompa/README.md

 ## Types of nodes

-There are three types of nodes that you can use in Dompa to manipulate the node tree.
+There are four types of nodes that you can use in Dompa to manipulate the node tree.

 ### `Node`